brushed metal background

 • Design an appropriate marine energy device to serve market applications that could have commercial value within the next five years.

-Although few academic institutions offer marine-specific advanced degrees, having experience related to marine energy is highly valuable for prospects within a wide range of blue economy opportunities.
+Few academic institutions offer marine energy-specific advanced degrees, but the experience gained from this competition can be highly valuable for a wide range of blue economy opportunities.
 Jobs across the blue economy include opportunities for:

 • Communications and marketing specialists